redemptive/pytrade/README.md

-## Title

 # Pytrade

-## Description

-A cryptocurrency trading bot written in python
+A cryptocurrency trading bot written in python.

+Create strategies, backtest them and then take those

 ## Installation